 Perhaps most exciting to me, though, was watching my resting heart rate improve by about 8 bpm over the course of the month.
 Research supports that lowering your resting heart rate can reduce your risk of mortality.

-Tips for Avoiding Alcohol during Dry January
+Tips for Steering Clear of Alcohol during Dry January (without Missing it!)

 A few tips that helped me stay sober for the month:

 It probably would have been a lot more tempting to grab a drink with dinner if he was, but sticking with water was an easy choice when the person sitting across from you was doing the same.

 What I Learned from My Dry January Experience